adityadarma/laravel-stisla/README.md

 ```

 ### License
-Laravel-logger is licensed under the MIT license.
+Laravel Stisla is licensed under the MIT license.
 Enjoy!